a-t-em/KNN-Book-Recommendation/README.md

-A book recommendation algorithm based on sklearn nearest neighbors.
+A book recommendation algorithm based on sklearn NearestNeighbors.
 For a given book title in the database, five recommended books are returned.
 Recommended books are arranged in descending order of correlation.